mihdalal/sawyer_control/README.md

 Q: I ran `exp_nodes` and the robot still doesn't move!

-A: run `status` and check if `Ready=False` if so the robot is in homing mode (Don't currently have a consistent fix for this)
+A: Run `status` and check if `Ready=False`.
+If so the robot is in homing mode (Try pressing the grey button on the robot and moving the arm around, alternatively you might just have to re-start until this error goes away.
+Unfortunately, I don't have a consistent fix for this).

-Q: The arm is just moving upwards all the time
+Q: The arm is just moving upwards all the time in torque control mode.

 A: You probably need to up the `torque_action_scale`, I recommend something like 4/5, but it depends on how safe you want the environment and how constrained your space is.
 The problem occurs because you are applying too small torques, so the solution is to apply larger torques.

 ## Features:
 * Torque and Position Control Modes
-* End Effector Position Reaching Environment
+* End-Effector Reaching Environment
+* Pushing Environment
 * Vision Wrapper
 * Gym-Style Interface